 Your finished puzzle is an image with text below for the clues.
 This is a great feature because you can easily correct any mistakes you made while typing the clues.
 You can also copy and paste the image and clues into another document such as Word or PowerPoint.

 Cons This generator does not give you the option of printing an answer key.
 You have no choices of font, color, etc. [Note: This is not really a problem since you can easily change font after the puzzle has been copied into another document.]

-Pros One of the best features of this site is you can click on an icon beside the field where you type in your clues and can select a preset definition from the The American Heritage® Dictionary of the English Language, 4th Edition.
+Pros One of the best features of this site is you can click on an icon beside the field where you type in your clues and can select a preset definition from The American Heritage® Dictionary of the English Language, 4th Edition.
 This makes creating the puzzle super quick.

 You can customize your puzzle by selecting one of seven font options (free version) and over 90 from the paid version.
 Under the “Advanced Tab” you can highlight the puzzle so that it can be copied and pasted into Word.
-The puzzle has many options for customizing your puzzle such as name line, title, and instructions.
+The puzzle has many options for customizing your puzzles such as name line, title, and instructions.
 You can add an image to the page from their bank of stock images.
 (With the paid version, you can add additional images and even upload your own.)
-Options are provided for changing the size of your puzzle, color in the puzzle boxes and font, and save the puzzle as a pdf or image.
+Options are provided for changing the size of your puzzle, coloring in the puzzle boxes and font, and saving the puzzle as a pdf or image.

 Pros This site is super easy to use.
 You have just four fields to fill out: instructions, title, subtitle, and word and clues.

 Cons When you opt to print your puzzle, you are taken to a new page with eight ways to get your puzzle; only one of these options is free.
 With the free version, you may print a simple puzzle with no images.
 The final puzzle cannot be copied and pasted to Word.
 (When I tried, the puzzle boxes lined up in a row.)